kubernetes-sigs/prow/site/content/en/docs/components/cli-tools/peribolos.md

 ---
-title: "prow/cmd/peribolos/README.md"
+title: "Peribolos"
+weight: 10
+description: >

 ---

-# Peribolos Documentation

 Peribolos allows the org settings, teams and memberships to be declared in a yaml file.
 GitHub is then updated to match the declared configuration.